Autoimmune thyroid disease

 This is when the body produces too much thyroid hormone.

 Graves' disease is the most common cause of an overactive thyroid.
 It can run in families and can occur at any age.
 In Graves' disease, the immune system attacks the thyroid gland, which leads to an overproduction of the thyroid hormones.

 This is when the body doesn’t produce enough thyroid hormone.

-Hashimoto's thyroiditis is a type of thyroiditis where the immune system mistakenly attacks the thyroid gland, causing it to gradually swell and become damaged.
-It is recommended that anyone with autoimmune thyroid disease is offered testing for coeliac disease at the time of diagnosis with autoimmune thyroid disease.
+Hashimoto's thyroiditis is a type of thyroiditis where the immune system mistakenly attacks the thyroid gland, causing it to gradually swell so it becomes damaged.
+It is recommended that anyone with autoimmune thyroid disease is offered testing for coeliac disease at the time of diagnosis.
 More information on getting diagnosed with coeliac disease.